 By Carlos Nogueras Ramos, The Texas Tribune

-“Rural Texas sheriffs, stretched thin, are getting an injection of cash from state lawmakers” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.
+“In a hot oil and gas economy, a West Texas welder charts his own course one cup of coffee at a time” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.

 Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.